 Return Relative to Current Share Price

-For other companies in the Consumer Defensive that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as MDLZ, try FLO, PM, WMT, CLX, and DAR.
+For other companies in the Consumer Defensive that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as MDLZ, try FLO, CLX, COST, SPB, and WMT.

 Multinational food giant Mondelez International Inc (NASDAQ: MDLZ ) is looking to buy brands that produce snacks thought to be healthy, the Financial Times reported Sunday.
 What Happened: The maker of sugary snacks such as Oreo Cookies and Cadbury chocolates is redoubling its efforts to venture into healthy snacks by reducing its stake worth billions of dollars in coffee companies JDE Peet’s and Keurig Dr Pepper, FT reported .
 “Launching new brands is not easy and acquiring brands that already have the prestige and the client base, and are starting to develop, is easier,” said Dirk … Full story available on Benzinga.com